angular/angular/aio/content/guide/migration-solution-style-tsconfig.md

 It will also have unit tests that should not be included within the built application and that also need additional type information present (`jasmine` in this case).
 Both parts of the project also share some but not all of the code within the project.
-As a result, two separate tsconfigs (`tsconfig.app.json` and `tsconfig.spec.json`) are needed to ensure that each part of the application is configured properly and that the right types are used for each part.
+As a result, two separate TypeScript configuration files (`tsconfig.app.json` and `tsconfig.spec.json`) are needed to ensure that each part of the application is configured properly and that the right types are used for each part.
 Also if web workers are used within a project, an additional tsconfig (`tsconfig.worker.json`) is needed.
 Web workers use similar but incompatible types to the main browser application.
-This requires the additional tsconfig to ensure that the web worker files use the appropriate types and will build successfully.
+This requires the additional configuration file to ensure that the web worker files use the appropriate types and will build successfully.

-While the Angular build system knows about these tsconfigs, an IDE using TypeScript's language service does not.
+While the Angular build system knows about all of these TypeScript configuration files, an IDE using TypeScript's language service does not.
 Because of this, an IDE will not be able to properly analyze the code from each part of the project and may generate false errors or make suggestions that are incorrect for certain files.
 By leveraging the new solution-style tsconfig, the IDE can now be aware of the configuration of